camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 elasticsearch-master-1                          0/1     Init:0/1            0          4s
 ```

-Review the progress of your deployment by checking if the Kubernetes PODs are up and running with the following:
+Review the progress of your deployment by checking if the Kubernetes pods are up and running with the following:

 ```
 kubectl get pods